Table of Contents

 sum(rate(http_requests_total[1m]))

-Other metrics can be used to watch the traffic like "node_network_transmit_bytes" or "node_network_receive_bytes".
+Other metrics, such as "node_network_transmit_bytes" or "node_network_receive_bytes," can be used to monitor traffic.
 Choosing the right metric depends on what you need to measure and the use case.
-Do you need to monitor HTTP requests?
-TCP requests?
-Transmitted and received bytes?
+Do you need to monitor HTTP requests, TCP requests, or transmitted and received bytes?

 sum(rate(http_request_duration_seconds_bucket{le="0.4"}[1m])) / sum(rate(http_request_duration_seconds_count[1m]))